Morlock: The Time Machine (2002 film)

-As explained by the Über-Morlock when Alexander is brought to him while trying to save the Eloi Mara, the Morlocks originated from humans that sought shelter underground, after operation demolitions for constructing a colony on the Moon sent some of its fragments crashing to Earth.
+As explained by the Über-Morlock when Alexander is brought to him while trying to save the Eloi Mara, the Morlocks originated from humans that sought shelter underground, after demolition operations for constructing a colony on the Moon sent some Moon fragments crashing to Earth.
 They remained underground for so long that they developed bodies with very little melanin in their skin and very sensitive eyes that could not tolerate sunlight for long.
 As a result of the past catastrophe and the resulting strain on resources, the proto-Morlocks divided themselves into several castes, two of which (the 'Hunters' and the 'Spies') could survive in the daylight.
 They inbred within each caste until the Morlock race became composed of genetically fine-tuned sub-races designed for specific tasks.

 During the climax of the film, Alexander kills the Über-Morlock by pushing him out of the moving time machine.
 The rest of the Morlocks are destroyed when Alexander causes his time machine to malfunction and explode in their tunnels.